igordertigor/py2note/example/example.rst

 Finally, we can obviously use any function that we defined before the starting statement, such as

->>> an_ignored_function()
+>>> print myfunction(x)
+4.0

 Furthermore, continued lines will be recognized and printed as continued docstrings

 >>> for i in xrange(5):
 ...     print i
+0
+1
+2
+3
+4

 Now, one other point is that in some cases, we want to include one of the above functions in the resulting rst-document.
-This can be done by using the rst-autodoc functionality, but requires sphinx as a translator and is therefore not illustrated here.
+For example, we might feel that knowing about myfunction is really crucial, we might want to include its docstring:

+**myfunction(x)**

+We can have a docstring here

+In some cases, it isn't so much the docstring, but it's rather the implementation that matters.
+In that case, we can also include the source code:

+>>> def myfunction(x):
+...     """We can have a docstring here"""
+...     return x**2

 You can now run py2note on this file to generate an rst file and afterwards, you can for example convert the rst file to a pdf using